ibm-cloud-docs/transit-gateway/about.md

 ### Use case 9: Connect an on-premises network by using Direct Link
 {: #use-case-9}

 Connect {{site.data.keyword.cloud_notm}} Direct Link to allow on-premises connectivity to {{site.data.keyword.cloud_notm}} networks through a transit gateway.
-This allows the on-premises network to access all networks that are connected to the transit gateway.
+This connection allows the on-premises network to access all networks that are connected to the transit gateway.
 In the following example, the Direct Link gateway connects to a global transit gateway, along with 4 VPCs and {{site.data.keyword.cloud_notm}} Classic Infrastructure.
 The inverse is also true, in that all other networks that are connected to the transit gateway are now connected to the on-premises network.

 Direct Link can be connected to either local or remote transit gateways.
 {: note}